GEOS-DEV/geosPythonPackages/docs/geos_mesh_docs/doctor.rst

       options:
       -h, --help            show this help message and exit --checks_to_perform CHECKS_TO_PERFORM
                               Comma-separated list of mesh-doctor checks to perform.
-If no input was given, all of the following checks will be executed by default:
+                              If no input was given, all of the following checks will be executed by default: ['collocated_nodes', 'element_volumes', 'self_intersecting_elements'].
-                              ['collocated_nodes', 'element_volumes', 'non_conformal', 'self_intersecting_elements', 'supported_elements'].
+                              The available choices for checks are ['collocated_nodes', 'element_volumes', 'non_conformal', 'self_intersecting_elements', 'supported_elements'].
                               If you want to choose only certain of them, you can name them individually.
                               Example: --checks_to_perform collocated_nodes,element_volumes (default: )
       --set_parameters SET_PARAMETERS
                               Comma-separated list of parameters to set for the checks (e.g., 'param_name:value').
 These parameters override the defaults.
                               Default parameters are: For collocated_nodes: tolerance:0.0.
 For element_volumes: min_volume:0.0.
                               For non_conformal: angle_tolerance:10.0, point_tolerance:0.0, face_tolerance:0.0.
                               For self_intersecting_elements: min_distance:2.220446049250313e-16.
 For supported_elements: chunk_size:1, nproc:8.
                               Example: --set_parameters parameter_name:10.5,other_param:25 (default: )